 Is it better to use phone or camera for travel?

-We covered this a little bit at the start of the article, but the answer is that it is always better to use a camera for stills or video when possible.
-So the question really becomes, "Do your travel plans make using a camera possible?"
+You also need to ask yourself if your travel plans make using a camera possible.
 Phones are so small and quick to use that they go where cameras are too bulky and slow to shoot.
-A great compromise is a compact camera – or the Olympus Tough TG-6, which is a weather-proof camera that goes the places that you wouldn't dare to use your phone!
+A great compromise is a compact camera which is the best of both worlds.

 Is a DSLR or mirrorless camera better for travel photography?